will1410/presentations/itemdashboard.md

 Here's what it does:

-If you enter an item barcode number and that barcode number is in items.barcode or deleteditems.barcode, you will get a result that list pertinent information about the item in a format that's easy to cut-and-paste into a document or an e-mail.
+If you enter an item barcode number and that barcode number is in items.barcode or deleteditems.barcode, you will get a result that lists pertinent information about the item in a format that's easy to cut-and-paste into a document or an e-mail.

 If the item has not been deleted, you'll get links to the item record, the bibliographic record, and 5 other reports.
 A report for circulation history, a report for action log history, a report for the item's in-transit history, and reports for the title's request history and the item's request history.